2 church leaders sentenced to prison in tax fraud scheme

 “There’s never been a church tax case like this,” he said.
 “This was an eight-year investigation of a black church — that says it all.”

-The U.S. attorney’s office didn’t respond to a message seeking comment on Lefcourt’s statement.
+The U.S. attorney’s office didn’t respond to a message seeking comment on Lefcourt’s statement, but denied similar claims in a motion filed by Grant and Warrington last year.

 The church, whose members refer to themselves as Black Hebrew Israelites, is considered a fringe group whose members have been known to rail against white people and Jews.
 It drew additional scrutiny last month after the two attackers in the fatal shootings of three people at a kosher market in Jersey City left evidence on social media and in other communications that they shared the church’s views.
 But David Anderson and Francine Graham weren’t considered members of the church, authorities said at the time.